-The FTC is warning small businesses that an email with a subject line “URGENT: Pending Consumer Complaint” is not from the FTC.
-The email says that a complaint has been filed with the agency against their company.
-The FTC advises not to click on any of the links or attachments with the email.
-Clicking on the links may install a virus on the computer.
+The Federal Trade Commission is warning small businesses that an email with a subject line “NOTIFICATION OF CONSUMER COMPLAINT” is not from the FTC.
+The email falsely states that a complaint has been filed with the agency against their company.
+The FTC advises recipients not to click on any of the links or attachments with the email.
+Clicking on the links may install a virus or other spyware on the computer.

 The FTC’s advice: Delete the email.
-For more information on malware, visit www.OnGuardOnline.gov/malware.
+For more information on malicious software (malware), visit www.OnGuardOnline.gov/malware.

 - MEDIA CONTACT: